 - Pretzel Cranberry Sweet Potatoes

-This Fresh Cranberry Salsa with cream cheese is a spicy and sweet combo that is always a hit at parties.
+This Cranberry Salsa with cream cheese is a spicy and sweet combo that is always a hit at parties.

 - 12 ounces fresh cranberries